-I apologize. that's not a very encouraging title!
-I do think that the information I'm sharing about disposable potty training pants will lead to a more successful potty training experience!
+I apologize.
+I know that’s not a very encouraging title!
+I do think that the information I’m sharing about disposable potty training pants will lead to a more successful potty training experience!

 I’ve potty trained two little ones, and I even successfully started potty training at 18 months with my daughter.
 With both of my kids, we focused on using the potty training seat all the time during the day first, and kept them in diapers at night.

 Since we concentrated only on potty training during the waking hours, I had pretty strong feelings about not using disposable potty training pants like Huggies Pull-Ups or Pampers Easy Ups.
 Aside from the fact that not buying them are great for potty training on a budget, I wanted to share how I feel about disposable potty training pants.

 Why You Shouldn’t Use Disposable Potty Training Pants